OsiriX-Foundation/karnak/doc/README.md

 ### PatientID generation

-KARNAK will generate a PatientID to resolve the problem explain above.
-The PatientID generated will use the HMAC function defined in the context of a project, see chapter **Action U, Generate a new UID** for more details about the project and the HMAC function.
+KARNAK will generate a Patient ID to resolve the problem explain above.
+The Patient ID generated will use the HMAC function defined in the context of a project, see chapter **Action U, Generate a new UID** for more details about the project and the HMAC function.

-The Pseudonym given will be hashed and convert to Hexdecimal to be used as PatientID for the study DICOM de-identified.
+The Pseudonym given will be hashed and convert to hexadecimal to be used as Patient ID for the study DICOM de-identified.

-The generated PatientID will use the first 16 octet (128 bit) from the hashed pseudonym.
+The generated Patient ID will use the first 16 octet (128 bit) from the hashed pseudonym.
 The hashed pseudonym will be converted in a positive decimal and in hexadecimal.

+The hexadecimal generated from the pseudonym hashed will be used for the attributes Patient ID and for the Patient Name (In case the user has not defined to use the pseudonym as Patient Name).

 ### Keep the correspondence between pseudonym and patient

 This part will explain which tags will be used to keep the correspondence between the pseudonym given and the patient.
 It's important for the user to know where he needs to look this information in the event that he needs to find the real patient.

-As explained above, the PatientID in the DICOM study de-identified won't be the pseudonym but will a hexadecimal generated from the pseudonym hashed.
+As explained above, the Patient ID in the DICOM study de-identified won't be the pseudonym but will a hexadecimal generated from the pseudonym hashed.
 This ID does not allow the patient to be found in the patient / pseudonym correspondence table.

 The pseudonym will be stored in the attribute **Clinical Trial Subject ID** **(0012,0040)**